tlagaly/lawnsync-app/deployment.md

 The following environment variables need to be configured in your Vercel project settings:

 1. **Database Configuration**
-   - `DATABASE_URL`: Your production PostgreSQL connection string from Neon (with pgbouncer enabled)
-   - `DIRECT_URL`: Your direct PostgreSQL connection string from Neon (for migrations)
+   - Create a variable named `DATABASE_URL` (uppercase)
+   - Create a variable named `DIRECT_URL` (uppercase)
+   - Set their values to your Neon database URLs

 2. **Authentication**
-   - `NEXTAUTH_URL`: Set to `https://app.lawnsync.ai`
-   - `NEXTAUTH_SECRET`: Generate a secure random string using `openssl rand -base64 32`
+   - Create a variable named `NEXTAUTH_SECRET` (uppercase)
+   - For preview deployments, NEXTAUTH_URL will be set automatically by Vercel
+   - For production, it will be set to https://app.lawnsync.ai

 3. **External APIs**
-   - `OPENWEATHER_API_KEY`: Your OpenWeather API key
-   - `RESEND_API_KEY`: Your Resend API key for email services
-   - `CLAUDE_API_KEY`: Your Anthropic Claude API key
+   - Create a variable named `OPENWEATHER_API_KEY` (uppercase)
+   - Create a variable named `RESEND_API_KEY` (uppercase)
+   - Create a variable named `CLAUDE_API_KEY` (uppercase)

 4. **Environment Settings**
+   - Create a variable named `NODE_ENV` (uppercase)
+   - Set to "development" for preview deployments
-   - `NODE_ENV`: Set to `production`
+   - Set to "production" for production deployments

 ## Setting Up Environment Variables in Vercel

 1. Go to your project settings in the Vercel dashboard
 2. Navigate to the "Environment Variables" section
-3. Add each variable with its corresponding value
+3. For each variable:
-4. Make sure to use the same variable names as listed above
+   - Use UPPERCASE for variable names
+   - Select the appropriate environments (Production, Preview, Development)
-5. Variables are automatically encrypted and securely stored
+   - Variables are automatically encrypted and securely stored

 ## Database Setup